devops329/devops/instruction/gitHubEnvironments/gitHubEnvironments.md

 # GitHub Environments

+🔑 **Key points**

+- GitHub environment allow you to isolate your secrets and tag workflows.
+- Convert your CI workflow to use GitHub environments.

+---

 GitHub supports the concept of `environments` that allow you to isolate your secrets and enforce protection rules.
 Protection rules can require a manual approval, delay a job, or restrict the environment to certain branches.

 ## Creating an environment